skwcrd/data-structure/README.md

-# Data-Structure
+# Data Structure and Algorithm

-C++ Language files for Data Structure and Algorithm subjects.
+C/C++ and other language files for Data Structure and Algorithm subjects.